carbonblack/carbon-black-cloud-sdk-python/docs/notifications-migration.rst

 ```/integrationServices/v3/notification``` API to using Alerts in SDK v1.5.0 or higher with Alerts v7 API.

 .. note::
-    The /integrationServices/v3/notificationf API is deprecated, and deactivation is planned for 31 October 2024.
+    The /integrationServices/v3/notification API is deprecated, and deactivation is planned for 31 October 2024.

-    The Access Level Type SIEM used to access the Notifications API is also deprecated, and deactivation is planned for 31 January 2025.
+    The Access Level Type ```SIEM``` used to access the Notifications API is also deprecated.
+Deactivation of the legacy access level type ```SIEM``` is planned for 31 January 2025.

     For more information about migrating from the API and alternative solutions, see
     `IntegrationService notification v3 API Migration Guide <https://developer.carbonblack.com/reference/carbon-black-cloud/guides/api-migration/notification-migration/>`_